Bryxxit/puppet-changes/README.md

 # puppet changes
-Puppet changes is a small api that polls puppetdb to look for recurring changes?
+Puppet changes is a small api that polls puppetdb to look for recurring changes.

 For now it just checks daily/hourly/weekly and continious changes.
 And prints them.
 Works on windows and linux.